lrug/lrug.org/source/meetings/2019/january/index.html.md

   are that you know a trick or two that others haven't seen, and vice versa
 * We will provide a repository of code which you can clone on the day.
-This will contain tests to give you confidence that your solution works, along with some helpers to count characters fairless across everyone participating
+This will contain tests to give you confidence that your solution works, along with some helpers to count characters fairly across everyone participating

 There are no official prizes, just bragging rights in the pub afterwards.
 Speaking of...